kyverno/website/content/en/docs/writing-policies/verify-images/_index.md

 ### Cache

 Image verification requires multiple network calls and can be time consuming.
 Kyverno has a TTL based cache for image verification which caches successful outcomes of image verification.
-When cache is enabled, an image once verified by a policy will be considerd to be verified until TTL duration expires or there is a change in policy.
+When cache is enabled, an image once verified by a policy will be considered to be verified until TTL duration expires or there is a change in policy.

 In Kyverno's admission controller deployment, users can configure the cache using the following flags: